DiffstarPop: A generative physical model of galaxy star formation history: Simulated Galaxies

 In this paper, we stress-test the flexibility of \DstarPop by assessing its ability to approximate statistical distributions of galaxy SFHs seen in three very different simulated populations: the \tng hydrodynamical simulation \citep{Pillepich2018a}, the \galcus semi-analytic model \citep{benson_galacticus_2012}, and the \um semi-empirical model \citep{behroozi_etal19}.
 In this section, we describe each of these sources of simulated SFHs in turn.

-\tng is a suite of hydrodynamical simulations that models how dark matter, gas, and stars evolve in a cosmological context \citep{Weinberger2017, Pillepich2018a}.
+\tng is a suite of hydrodynamical simulations that models how dark matter, gas, and stars evolve in a cosmological context \citep{Weinberger2017, Naiman2018, Springel2018, Marinacci2018, Pillepich2018a, Pillepich2018b, Pillepich2019, Nelson2018, Nelson2019}.
 We use publicly available data from TNG300-1 \citep{Nelson2018a}, which was generated by using {\sc Arepo} \citep{Springel2010} to solve for the evolution of $2500^3$ gas tracers together with the same number of dark matter particles in a periodic box of $302.6$ Mpc on a side evolving under {\it Planck} 2015 cosmology.
 The mass resolution for dark matter and gas is 5.9 and $1.1\times10^7\Msun$, respectively.
 For the \tng halo catalogs and merger trees we use in this work, halos and subhalos were identified with {\tt SUBFIND} \citep{springel_etal2001_subfind}, and merger treers were constructed with {\tt SUBLINK} \citep{rodriguez_gomez_etal15_sublink}.
+The cosmology adopted follows \textit{Planck} 2015 results \citep{Planck15}, with $H_0=67.74\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$, $\Omega_\mathrm{m}=0.3089$, $\Omega_\Lambda=0.6911$, and $\Omega_\mathrm{b}=0.0486$.
+The \tng model was not calibrated through a formal fit to a single observational likelihood, but was instead tuned to reproduce a set of benchmark observables that are predominantly at low redshift ($z=0 - 0.2$), including the galaxy stellar mass function, stellar-to-halo mass relation, galaxy size--mass relation, halo gas fractions, and black hole scaling relations, while also being checked against the redshift evolution of the cosmic star formation rate density as a function of time, $0 < z < 8$ \citep{Weinberger2017, Pillepich2018a}, and the $z<0.1$ SDSS $g-r$ color bimodality \citep{Nelson2018}.